-Most Activity Coordinators list "Customer Service," "Facility," and "Communication" as skills on their resumes.
-We go into more details on the most important Activity Coordinator responsibilities here:
+Most activity coordinators list "customer service," "patients," and "cpr" as skills on their resumes.
+We go into more details on the most important activity coordinator responsibilities here:

-When you're ready to become an Activity Coordinator, you might wonder which companies hire Activity Coordinators.
-According to our research through Activity Coordinator resumes, Activity Coordinators are mostly hired by Elder Care, Brookdale Senior Living, and DuPont.
-Now is a good time to apply as Elder Care has 16 Activity Coordinators job openings, and there are 14 at Brookdale Senior Living and 13 at DuPont.
+When you're ready to become an activity coordinator, you might wonder which companies hire activity coordinators.
+According to our research through activity coordinator resumes, activity coordinators are mostly hired by Elder Care Alliance of San Rafael, Sun Communities, and Brookdale Senior Living.
+Now is a good time to apply as Elder Care Alliance of San Rafael has 19 activity coordinators job openings, and there are 19 at Sun Communities and 12 at Brookdale Senior Living.

 But if you're interested in companies where you might earn a high salary, activity coordinators tend to earn the biggest salaries at Medical University of South Carolina, City of Jacksonville, and Syracuse University.
 Take Medical University of South Carolina for example.
 The median activity coordinator salary is $48,825.
 At City of Jacksonville, activity coordinators earn an average of $46,070, while the average at Syracuse University is $46,036.
 You should take into consideration how difficult it might be to secure a job with one of these companies.